HungK28/Project_1/README.md

 ## 3. Which banks provided most of the loans?

 The following bar diagram shows that the traditional big banks were the biggest lenders in this case too.
+Bank of America, JP Morgan, and Wells
+Fargo were the top three lenders.

 ![image](https://user-images.githubusercontent.com/85582682/127910562-5a01326c-2168-415c-b3a1-cf880c8fc575.png)